mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 ------------------

 Bitcoin is hailed as the bit technological innovation.
 It has been compared with the invention of the internet.
-At it's core it's a very simple system but hidden behind a lot of finance-theory mumbojumbo that makes things appear more complex than they are.
+At its core it's a very simple system but hidden behind a lot of finance-theory mumbojumbo that makes things appear more complex than they are.